shaloo/docs.arcana/docs/state_of_the_ntwk.md

 #### Supported Blockchains

 [Arcana wallet]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md) is an embedded Web3 wallet offered by the Auth SDK that shows up in the context of the application.
-Authenticated users can use the wallet to sign blockchain transactions for the following EVM-compatible blockchains:
+Authenticated users can use the wallet to sign blockchain transactions for any  EVM-compatible blockchain networks.

+Following chains are configured by default and displayed in the {{config.extra.arcana.wallet_name}}:

 {% include "./text-snippets/wallet_supported_networks.md" %}